Nuclear football: Name

 The briefcase is officially named the "Presidential Emergency Satchel".
 During the administration of Dwight Eisenhower, the briefcase was most commonly nicknamed the "satchel" or the "black bag."

 By the time of President John F. Kennedy's assassination, if not earlier, the briefcase was also becoming known as the "football."
-General Chester Clifton stated in his 1986 interview that the term was used "jokingly", and he described how warrant officers, who were on a twenty-four hour schedule, would regularly hand-off the briefcase to the next person.
+General Chester Clifton said in 1986 that the term was used "jokingly", and he described how warrant officers, who were on a twenty-four hour schedule, would regularly hand off the briefcase to the next person.
 That routine could have inspired the football metaphor, which dovetailed with the Kennedy clan's penchant for touch football.
 Various sources claim, often mentioning Secretary of Defense Robert McNamara as a source, that the term "football" was derived from a nuclear attack plan codenamed "Dropkick."
 When and where McNamara made such a statement has not been cited nor is there an original source for the "Dropkick" reference.
 That claim may have a fictitious premise because "Dropkick" appears distinctively in the film Dr. Strangelove when the character General Buck Turgidson (George C. Scott) informs President Merkin Muffley (Peter Sellers) that the wayward B-52s headed to the Soviet Union "were part of a special exercise we were holding called Operation Dropkick."

 During 1965, President Lyndon B. Johnson discussed with Robert McNamara an arrangement to eliminate the "need for an aide to be in constant attendance upon him."
 Word of that proposal began to circulate in the media prompting White House aide Jack Valenti to deny that it had been under consideration.
 The newspaper article citing the denial, the syndicated "Allen-Scott Report," is perhaps the earliest public reference to the "football," quoting Valenti as saying that "The 'black bag' or 'football', as we call it, goes wherever the President travels."